daianna21/smokingMouse/README.md

 smoking-exposed and smoking control adults (n=24), totaling 208 samples.
-Number of donors and samples are indicated in the figure. <b>B)</b> RNA was extracted from such samples and bulk RNA-seq experiments were performed, obtaining expression counts for genes, exons, transcripts and exon-exon junctions.
+Number of donors and samples are indicated in the figure. <b>B)</b> RNA was extracted from such samples and bulk RNA-seq experiments were performed, obtaining expression counts for genes, transcripts, exons, and exon-exon junctions.

 </font>